leapmanlab/deeplearningsig/docs/internships/summer2018.md

 # Summer 2018 internships in machine learning at the NIH
 Multiple groups at the National Institutes of Health are interested in hiring undergraduate and graduate student summer interns for machine learning projects as part of the [NIH Summer Internship Program](https://www.training.nih.gov/programs/sip).
-We encourage students with strong math, computer science, and data science backgrounds to submit SIP applications for these projects.

 ### Location
 Bethesda, MD